Want to turn your customers into buyers? Here are nine ways to seal the deal.

 "Oftentimes, when I see entrepreneurs having a hard time converting strangers into leads or leads into customers, it all comes down to the quality of their offers," he said.
 "If you have a bad offer, what that tells me is that you don't know your ideal client well enough."

 The solution?
-Research your target audience and get to know them.
+Research your target market and get to know them.
 Once you have the appropriate data, create offers that entice them to make a purchase with you.

 "Remember that nobody has ever succeeded in business selling something that people don't want," Campos said.